ManuelFay/ManuelFay.github.io/_pages/about.md

 My PhD is funded through the CIFRE French program in collaboration with [Illuin Technology](https://www.illuin.tech/en/), where I currently hold a Lead Research Scientist position, and spend a minor share of my time advising and accompanying various R&D efforts in the LLM and Vision LLM space.

-Don't hesitate to contact me to discuss, or to inquire about potential collaborations or invited talks !
+Don't hesitate to contact me to discuss, or to inquire about potential collaborations or invited talks!